 Once you have created this voicemail contact you will be able to access your voicemail with ease by saying Call voicemail.
 Saying this will cause your device to ring the voicemail number, while on this call, you will likely need to use the dial pad to select different options.

-To do this slowly slide your figner around the touchscreen and lift it off when you hear Enable touchscreen, this option will be close to the bottom of the touchscreen in the centre.
-Once you have done this the dial pad will appear on your touchscreen, slide your figner slowly around the touchscreen and lift it off when you hear the number you want to input.
+To do this, slowly slide your finger around the touchscreen, and when you hear the number you want lift your finger off the screen to select it.
 More information on how to use the dial pad and other features of phone calls are detailed in the Phone calls, making, answering and returning them section of the user guide.